 It’s baseball season in Boston and that can only mean the Red Sox and checking the schedule to see when the home games are because traffic is brutal in the Fenway on game days.

 My kids chuckle to see adults pouring off the subway decked out in Red Sox gear, happy and giddy as kids on their way to a game.
 But that’s the beauty of baseball games.
 It makes everyone young again.

-Win, lose or draw, you can aways count on the food at Fenway Park, Sweet Caroline at the seventh inning stretch, and the history of the stadium to seep in to give you an experience that says a perfect Boston day!
+Win, lose or draw, you can always count on the food at Fenway Park, Sweet Caroline at the seventh-inning stretch, and the history of the stadium to seep in to give you an experience that says a perfect Boston day!

 How about you?
 Who are you rooting for?